Central storage facility for primary, published data

 - Once you have been notified that your manuscript has been accepted for publication, your data will be archived.
 After archiving, you will still have access to your data and will be able to make copies.
 However, you will not be able to make any changes to the data.

 Are you interested in storing primary data that you are using for a publication?
-If so, please click the following link (which can only be accessed via the Charité intranet or via VPN access: Storage of Primary Data
+If so, please use the following link to apply for storage space (can only be accessed via the Charité intranet or via VPN access): Storage of Primary Data

 Storage primary data

 Researchers must ensure data are securely stored/archived.
-The long-term storage of research data forms an integral part of research integrity requirements (and is stipulated in section 7 of the Charité's Code of Practice on Research Integrity).
+The long-term storage of research data forms an integral part of research integrity requirements (as stipulated in section 7 of the Charité Statute Ensuring Good Scientific Practice).
 The reliability of optically readable media and their suitability as long-term storage devices remain to be elucidated.
 A CD-R, for instance is estimated to have a lifetime of approximately five years (National Media Laboratory 1996).
 If optical storage media are used, back-up copies must be made.
 To ensure safe storage for a duration of ten years, these must be copied/backed up at regular pre-defined intervals, e.g. every three years.